-It will give you a strong research foundation if you elect to undertake the research stream at masters degree level.
-This unit is necessary for you to gain the skills to plan and execute a substantial research-based project, capstone experience, and/ or piece of scholarship that responds to an administrative, leadership, educational or clinical challenge in health care.
+The broad aim of this unit is to give you a strong research foundation in the event that you undertake the research stream at masters degree level.
+This unit is necessary to be able to execute knowledge and skills in order to plan and execute a substantial research-based project, capstone experience, and/or piece of scholarship that responds to an administrative, leadership, educational or clinical challenge in health care.

-The unit meets the course objectives of preparing you to analyse and synthesise complex information and to use decision-making skills to respond to emerging challenges within a dynamic health environment.
-Specifically, this unit will develop your ability to use qualitative research methods in the context of ethical, person-centred, health-related research.
+The unit meets the course objectives of preparing students to analyse and synthesise complex information and to use decision-making skills to respond to emerging challenges within a dynamic health environment.
+Specifically, this unit aims to develop your ability to use qualitative research methods in the context of ethical, person-centred, health-related research.
 A variety of research approaches will be explored.
 Research questions, design and methods for qualitative data collection and analysis will be examined with a view to developing and conducting rigorous qualitative research.